DEV Community

 5. Use Libraries to Avoid Code Duplication

 Libraries allow you to reuse code across contracts without duplicating it.
-They are especially useful for math operations, data structure management, and other utilities.
+They are especially useful for common operations, data structure management, and other utilities.

 • Use OpenZeppelinโ€™s Libraries: